zDevelopers/UHPlugin/README.md

 This plugin is needed for some options:

- - [ProtocolLib](http://dev.bukkit.org/bukkit-plugins/protocollib/), for the hardcore hearts and the automatic respawn.
+ - [ProtocolLib](http://dev.bukkit.org/bukkit-plugins/protocollib/), for the hardcore hearts, the automatic respawn and the team-selector GUI.

 After the installation, I recommend you to: